QABuildTeam/MetroidvaniaGeneric/README.md

 # MetroidvaniaGeneric
-Generic metroidvania project - a template for metroidvania games
+A generic metroidvania project - a template for metroidvania games